 - Head of Municipal Council in which your local municipality is situated

 - Member of City Councils (reeves) in which your local municipality is situated

 - Notary Public

 - Barrister and solicitors entitled to practice law in Ontario

 - Any individual who is empowered by the Lieutenant Governor to be a commissioner (a stamp is required for these individuals)

-NEW IN 2017: Under the Immunization of School Pupils Act, parents seeking a non-medical exemption for their child(ren) are now required to attend an immunization education session.
+Under the Immunization of School Pupils Act, parents seeking a non-medical exemption for their child(ren) are now required to complete an immunization education session.
 Please contact the EOHU for details at 613-933-1375 or 1-866-318-0522.